Marking time in April 2002

 Dont Dont Dope Dope Dope Dont Smoke Dont Dope

 Dope smokes dope smokes dont smoke dont smoke

 He improvised—Girls in funny hats Don’t Smoke!—a nine billion dollar capitalist joke!—adding verses, weaving into the performance people he saw through the haze of dope smoke.

 The poets were invited to a barbecue afterwards.
 A bloke offered his car, but he didn’t know the way and was too stoned to drive.
 So I drove the four of us, out past the edge of the suburbs into the bush.
-On the way Allen talked with Andrei about writing short introductory pieces for other writers’ books, about the challenges of that sort of writing.
-He was more earnest, and more gracious, than I had expected—which says as much about me as it reveals about Allen Ginsberg.
+On the way Allen talked to Andrei about writing short introductory pieces for other writers’ books and the challenges of that sort of writing.
+He was more earnest and more gracious than I had expected—which says as much about me as it reveals about Allen Ginsberg.

 Bringing dummies to life

 The Homeland Secuirty Home Page [sic] promotes a line of dummy security officers, intended to stand around giving people a sense of protection: These are no ordinary dummies.
 They are robotic and made to fool even the biggest skeptic.
 There are two models, a full length standing figure of 6’2” that gives the impression of a man that would weigh 220 pounds although he only weighs 35 pounds, and an above-the-waist-only figure designed to lurk behind rooftop parapets (adjustable for different parapet heights).
 The pictures and video clips did not convince me.
 One of those loudspeakers that says woof! woof! would make me feel more protected.